 Pickpockets and purse snatchers may work in teams.
 One distracts the victim while another commits the robbery.

 Be particularly alert in hotel lobbies and restaurants.
 Thieves may blend in with the guests and target bags and purses of distracted patrons.

 - Pay close attention to your personal belongings, particularly at popular tourist attractions, museums, restaurants, major transport hubs and other public places.

 - Never leave your bags or electronics unattended, including in hotel restaurants.

 - Carry only what you need for the day.
 Leave other valuables in a secure location.

 Sweden's roads are usually in very good condition, but can be dangerous in winter due to icy conditions.
-Long periods of darkness can reduce visibility.
+Long periods of darkness during winter can reduce visibility.
 The

 Swedish Transport Administration provides detailed information on road conditions.

 Sweden has some road rules you may not be familiar with: